shrijalshr/flutter-graphql/README.md

 ### Subscriptions (Experimental)

 The syntax for subscriptions is again similar to a query, however, this utilizes WebSockets and dart Streams to provide real-time updates from a server.
-Before subscriptions can be performed a global intance of `socketClient` needs to be initialized.
+Before subscriptions can be performed a global instance of `socketClient` needs to be initialized.

 > We are working on moving this into the same `GraphQLProvider` stucture as the http client.
-Therefore this api might change in the near future.
+Therefore, this api might change in the near future.

 ```dart
 socketClient = await SocketClient.connect('ws://coolserver.com/graphql');